 4.)
 Alaska Marine Highway

 You either fly to Kodiak or take the Alaska Marine Highway ferry from Homer, on the southern end of the Kenai Peninsula.
-The 12-hour ferry ride on either the Tustemena or the Kennicott is one of the world’s greatest scenic voyages.
+The 12-hour ferry ride is one of the world’s greatest scenic voyages.
 Passing by the volcanos on the Alaska Peninsula and the vast bird colonies of the Barren Islands, the ferry also stops at Ouzinkie, Port Lions and Old Harbor, which are all roadless villages on Kodiak Island.
 Once a month the ferry goes all the way to Dutch Harbor in the Aleutian Islands – a four-day round trip.
 Adventurous travelers can roll out their sleeping bags for free in an enclosed solarium on the top deck but there are staterooms too, which led some kids I know in Kodiak to ask, “Why fly when you can take a hotel to Homer?”

 5.)
 Drive out the road to Pasagshak Bay

 While most of Kodiak Island is roadless wilderness, you can drive on a pretty nice paved road 40 miles to Pasagshak Bay and nearby Fossil Beach.
 Locals drive “out the road” for barbecues, beachcombing and whale watching, and to watch an increasing number of dry-suited surfers.
 The road passes along a dramatic coastline, and on the way back you can stop at the Kalsin Bay Inn for a burger and a beer.
 There’s also a commercial rocket launching facility out there, whose large white buildings can seem otherworldly when you first see them over a rise.